Stopping Lyme Treatment: Ethical or Abandonment?

 Stopping Treatment Doesn’t Mean Stopping Care

-Stopping Lyme treatment may be appropriate in some cases—but ethical care doesn’t mean disengagement.
-It means presence, especially when the path forward is uncertain.
-As the American Medical Association’s Code of Medical Ethics makes clear, physicians have a duty to provide ongoing care when withdrawal would harm the patient.
+As the American Medical Association’s Code of Medical Ethics explains, physicians have a responsibility to provide continuity of care when withdrawal could harm the patient.

-• Respecting autonomy—but recognizing resignation
+• Respecting autonomy while recognizing resignation

-• Supporting patients too sick to self-advocate
+• Supporting patients who are too sick to fully advocate for themselves

-• Interpreting guidelines as guidance—not limits
+• Using guidelines as guidance—not rigid limits

 Has Someone Told You, “There’s Nothing More I Can Do”?

-You’re not alone.
-And your experience matters.
+You are not alone.
+And your experience still matters.

 Frequently Asked Questions